patricksthannon/Dockscribe/README.md

 **DockScribe | CLI tool to pull short descriptions of all currently running docker containers**

 The script will scan for all of your currently running docker containers, source descriptions from dockerhub and github, then output them following.
-If the docker container is a dependency (ie as "immich-machine-learning" for immich) it will fallback to the immich base description.
+If the docker container is a dependency for a parent container (ie as "immich-machine-learning" for immich) it will fallback to the immich base description.

 ## Dependencies: